 4. Centralize Data

-Following conclusion of the due diligence process there will typically be a lot of fragmented data in circulation.
+Following conclusion of an M&A due diligence process there will typically be a lot of fragmented data in circulation.
 It is imperative that time is taken for a detailed handover between the due diligence and integration teams.
 Doing so should prevent integration workstreams wasting a lot of time trying to ascertain what documents relate to and the significance of these.
 Furthermore, a detailed handover can prevent confusion and reduce the admin burden to a manageable level.
 The key to maximizing the efficacy of this process is utilizing a centralized data-source.